Balance of payments – commentary

 Note: Indicators calculated on the basis of annual moving aggregates

-Derivatives trading recorded a net inflow of funds from abroad totalling CZK 1.6 billion.
+Derivatives trading recorded a net outflow of funds totalling CZK 11.8 billion.

-The foreign exchange position of the banking sector (including the CNB) was driven mainly by the acceptance of short-term foreign deposits.
-The net inflow of funds was CZK 201.8 billion.
+The foreign exchange position of the banking sector (including the CNB) saw a net inflow of CZK 28.7 billion.